cdec/cdec.github.com/guide/tutorial.md

     ~/cdec/klm/lm/build_binary nc.lm nc.klm

-This compiles the language model produced by `ngram-count` into an efficient binary format that can shared in memory among multiple processes running on the same system.
+This compiles the language model produced by `lmplz` into an efficient binary format that can shared in memory among multiple processes running on the same system.

 <hr/>